-The following incidents must be reported on the School's system These should be completed by the member of staff responsible at the time the injury occurs for a pupil, for example during a lesson/trip/sports match.
-If the injury occurs in a Boarding House the forms should be completed by the Houseparent.
-If the member of staff, or a pupil goes to see the School nurse for first aid, then the nurse will complete the report.
+The following incidents must be reported on the School's report forms.
+These should be completed by the member of staff responsible at the time the injury occurs, for example during a lesson/trip/sports match.
+If the injury occurs in a Boarding House the Houseparent/Matron should complete the forms.
+It is not the responsibility of the Health Centre to fill out accident report forms.
+The staff in the Health Centre process the medical information, not the details of what happened or how/when.